gaiterjones/magento-buy-x-get-y-free/README.md

 e.g. my product X is a Computer Mouse and it has ID number 50.

-3. Goto Admin, Configuration, My Extensions
+3. Goto Admin, Configuration, My modules

 4. Enter the product ID number of Product X, this is the product customers must buy to qualify for a bonus, in my example the Computer Mouse - ID number 50